Nefarioum/DWK-PHP-Dashboard/README.md

 # DWK-PHP-Dashboard

-A basic dashboard utilising Laravel and PHP to emulate a enterprize business utility dashboard.
+A basic dashboard utilizing Laravel and PHP to emulate a enterprise business utility dashboard.